 Architectural Series: The only shingle in this category is the Cambridge.
 It is the top-selling IKO shingle.
 Color availability varies slightly, but 12-15 colors are sold in most regions with additional Cool Colors offerings being available in a number of regions.

-Performance Series: Cambridge IR (6 colors) and Dynasty (11 colors), and Nordic (9 colors; class 4 impact resistance product rating.) include ArmourZone that strengthens the nailing zone against rips.
-These series are produced in 6-8 colors and vary by region.
+Performance Series: Cambridge IR (6 colors), Dynasty (11 colors), and Nordic (9 colors; class 4 impact resistance product rating.) include ArmourZone that strengthens the nailing zone against rips.
+These series are produced in 6-11 colors and vary by region.
 High-definition profiles produce the type of shadowing seen on wood shingle and shake roofs.